 - While German is still a rather universal language in mainland Europe, it is mostly useful when talking to older people who never learned English in school but learned German for historical reasons (especially World War II).
 Many younger people can still speak some German, but as a second language English has gotten much more popular (few young Europeans without German as their native language speak it fluently, while many young Europeans without English as their native language do speak it fluently).
 So when the older, German-proficient generation has died out, it seems that English will be even more universal and German will not be that useful anymore.

 - Spanish is the second most widely spoken language in the world after English due to the vast Spanish Empire of the XVI century.
-Nowadays, it's used in Spain (obviously), most of Latin America, the south of the United States (states like California even are officially bilingual), a couple of African countries and Philippines.
+Nowadays, it's used in Spain (obviously), most of Latin America, the south of the United States (states like Texas even are officially bilingual, while states like California are de facto, if not de jure, bilingual), a couple of African countries and Philippines.
 Since the Spanish language is supervised by the institution known as the "Real Academia de la Lengua Española" or R.A.E., grammar rules are 99% the same in all of them.
 However, vocabulary and idioms vary a lot from country to country, and even from region to region.
 There are around 9 different accents in Spain alone.
 Nevertheless, when something needs to be written or translated for all Spanish speaking countries equally, there is a convention known as "Neutral Spanish", which consists in using the most plain words in the language so anyone can understand it without major confusions.
 Not a perfect solution, though, since there are always words or sentences that sound a little bit unnatural to people from one country or another.
 That without mention that it limits the quality of the writing.